NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/05 - Ansible Playbooks/01 - Ansible Playbooks.md

     - Provision storage to all VMs
     - Setup Network Configuration for all VMs in environment 2
 - All Playbooks are written in YAML
-    - They contain “plays” - a set of activities (tasks) to be run on hosts
+    - They contain "plays" - a set of activities (tasks) to be run on hosts
     - Task - any action to be executed on the host e.g. run a script, install a package.
 - Example Playbook: